fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `main` - (Optional) If `true`, use this block as the main configuration.
 If `false`, use this block as an includable library.
 Only a single VCL block can be marked as the main block.
 Default is `false`.

+The `dictionary` block supports:

+* `name` - (Required) A unique name of the dictionary.
+* `items` - (Optional) A map of dictionary items.
+Becasue dictionary items are often used to store credentials, they are consider sensitive and their keys/values won't be displayed in diff output.

 ## Attributes Reference